sarkahn/ecs-turnbasedprototype/README.md

 ```

-Notice ere we use the same `EnemyTurn` type used in the `EnemyTurnSystem`.
+Notice we're we use the same `EnemyTurn` type used in the `EnemyTurnSystem`.
 With the turn defined and added to the turn loop, any entities with an `Enemy` component will receive a `TurnAction` component when it's the enemies' turn.
 In the "acting" system we need to make sure to query for our `TurnAction` components - this gives us the "turn based" behaviour:

 ##### [EnemyAISystem.cs](Assets/Enemies/EnemyAISystem.cs)
 ```